 Warning: It is important to note that the SDK Distribution 22.06 requires a JDK 11 (not a JRE) and can be used only with an Architecture 7.17.0 or more.

 Get JDK

-You can download and install a JDK from Adoptium or Oracle.
+You can download and install a JDK from https://adoptium.net/temurin/releases/.